-- 2. Select the preset that you want to modify. - 3.
+- 1. Select the preset that you want to modify in the Selected Presets list. - 2.
 You can move a preset within the list with the Up and Down buttons.

 They will be displayed in the same order on the touch screen preset page.